KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/Volleyball.md

 ### The perfect combination of angle and velocity

-With the calculation of the serves belonging to many combinations of velocity and angles complete, all that's left to do is analyze the results and find the perfect combination.
+With the calculation of 10000 different serves complete, all that's left to do is analyze the results and find the perfect combination.

 First I'll make a contour plot of the combinations and complementary times to show how angle and velocity change the total time of the serve, as well as to show what combinations result in a successful serve.